-Learn how to make a quick and easy fall leaf garland that can be hung anywhere in the home where you want a little fall color.
+Learn how to make a quick and easy natural fall leaf garland that can be hung anywhere in the home where you want a little fall color.
 Great for the entire season.

 One of the things I love about living in Southwestern Pennsylvania is watching the leaves change color in the fall.
 The other day I went out for a walk.
 The air was crisp and cool and I started picking up some of the leaves that had fallen.
-Pretty soon I had an armful, so I thought I’d bring my treasure inside and made a fall leaf garland for my kitchen window.
+Pretty soon I had an armful, so I thought I’d bring my treasure inside and make a fall leaf garland for my kitchen window.

-Natural Leaf Garland
+How to Make a Natural Fall Leaf Garland

 Gather fall leaves.
 Wipe them clean of dirt and debris.